iquiw/properties-mode/README.md

 This is an enhancement of `conf-javaprop-mode`, focusing on Java language resource files.
 It automatically decode unicode escape characters at load and encode back at save.

+If Eldoc mode is enabled, it displays reference property value in minibuffer, which is useful for translation.
+For example, when editing "foo.bar" property on "message_ja.properties" file, corresponding value in "message_en.properties" is displayed as Eldoc.

 ## Setup

 ## Configuration